Asimq/city-management-api/readme.md

 ## Features
 - CRUD operations for City data.
-- Managing city alliances.
+- Managing bidirectional city alliances.
 - Calculating allied power based on city population and distance.

 ## Requirements
 - Python
 - FastAPI
 - SQLAlchemy
+- Psycopg
 - PostgreSQL
 - Docker

 ## Running the Application

 ### Using Docker
-Ensure Docker and Docker Compose are installed on your machine.

-1. To build and run the application directly with Docker:
+1. To run the application using Docker Compose with a preconfigured PostgreSQL database:
     ```bash
-    docker build -t city-api .
-    docker run -p 1337:1337 city-api
+    docker-compose up --build
     ```
+    This will start the API service on `localhost:8080` and the PostgreSQL database.

-2. To run the application using Docker Compose with a preconfigured PostgreSQL database:
+2. To build and run the application directly with Docker:
     ```bash
-    docker-compose up
+    docker build -t city-api .
+    docker run -p 8080:1337 city-api
     ```
-    This will start the API service on `localhost:8080` and the PostgreSQL database.
+   Make sure to set the environment varaibles before running the docker

+## Configuration
+The API uses environment variables for configuration.
+Make sure to set the following:
+- `PGHOST`
+- `PGPORT`
+- `PGUSER`
+- `PGPASSWORD`
+- `PGDATABASE`

 ## API Endpoints
 - `POST cities/`: Create a new city.